-The provisions of West Virginia Code § 33-6-31, however, are not mandatory for every insurance policy issued in this state as indicated by the following language of West Virginia Code § 33-6-10(a) (1996):
+The provisions of West Virginia Code § 33-6-31 are not mandatory for every insurance policy issued in this state, as the following language indicates:

 Insurance contracts shall contain such standard provisions as are required by the applicable provisions of this chapter pertaining to contracts of particular kinds of insurance.
 The commissioner may waive the required use of a particular standard provision in a particular insurance policy form, if he finds such provision unnecessary for the protection of the insured and inconsistent with the purposes of the policy, and the policy is otherwise approved by him.